-Number of full-time faculty (including the Chair) $1-4 \qquad \qquad 0 \text{ FLH/YR} \\ 5-10 \qquad \qquad 3 \text{ FLH/YR} \\ 11 \text{ or more} \qquad \qquad 6 \text{ FLH/YR}$
+Number of full-time faculty Reassigned Time

+(including the Chair)

+1 - 4 0 FLH/YR

+5 - 10 3 FLH/YR

+11 or more 6 FLH/YR

 - Department Chairs receiving zero (0) FLH will earn three (3) FLHs reassigned time in the fall semester in which a program or programs housed in the department are scheduled for program review.
 No overload salary will be allowed during this year. - Department Chairs receiving three (3) FLHs will earn an additional three (3) FLHs of reassigned time for the academic year in which a program or programs housed in the department are scheduled for program review.
 No overload will be allowed during this year. - Faculty serving in unofficial status as "Program Director" or "Program Coordinator" will not earn reassigned time for program review. - 3.
 Faculty members may be assigned FLHs for conducting research.
-The number of FLHs will be recommended by the Research and Professional Development Committee and approved by the Provost/VPAA. - 4.
+Any such assignment must be approved by the Chair, Dean and Provost/VPAA. - 4.
 The Provost/VPAA may assign FLH credit for special projects, such as curriculum development, institutional research, accreditation requirements, or other activities related to the educational (instruction, research, or public service) function.